compute!

 }

 One of the trickiest challenges I faced was a race condition during deployment.
-Because the WebACL resource had to be created and then associated with an existing front-door resource, the deployment sometimes failed or behaved inconsistently if the association happened before the resource was fully available.
+Since the WebACL resource had to be created and then associated with an existing front door resource, the deployment sometimes failed or behaved inconsistently if the association happened before the resource was fully available.

 In AWS CDK, the app.Synth() function is responsible for generating the CloudFormation templates from your application’s constructs.
 This step translates your code into actual deployable infrastructure definitions.